-Concentrations must be notified either jointly or separately by the undertakings participating in a merger or in the acquisition of control of another undertaking the CPC will not commence the review until the fee has been paid).
+Concentrations must be notified either jointly or separately by the undertakings participating in a merger or in the acquisition of control of another undertaking.
+A filing fee of €1,000 is payable with the notification (the CPC will not commence the review until the fee has been paid).
 If the CPC determines that a full investigation is required there is a further fee of €6,000.
 The notification must be made in Greek and be accompanied by the supporting documents and other information (which can be in English) set out in schedule III of the Merger Law.